 This policy is based on the template first sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-Revised November 2018, minor revision December 2018.
-Further revised July 2019 It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-(Next Revision date July 2020).
+It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+It has been revised annually in line with all KCSIE revisions (Next Revision date July 2021).

-This policy reflects Keeping Children Safe in Education: Statutory guidance for schools and colleges.
-September 2019
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges.
+September 2020.

-GWINEAR SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY
+GWINEAR SCHOOL CHILD PROTECTION AND SAFEGUARGING POLICY

-Written: Nov 16; reviewed Dec 17; CAPH review Sep 18; CAPH review Sep 19
+Written: Nov 16; reviewed Dec 17; CAPH review Sep 18; CAPH review Sep 19; CAPH review 20

-Head Teacher - Lee Gardiner Agreed with: FGB 30.10.2019 Review Date: 18 Oct 20
+Head Teacher: Lee Gardiner

+Agreed with FGB: Review Date: Oct 21

+Gwinear School